mapeditor/tiled/docs/reference/tmx-changelog.rst

 Tiled 1.1
 ---------

--  :ref:`Templates <templates-introduction>` was added, a :ref:`template group
+-  :doc:`Templates </manual/using-templates>` were added, a
-   <tmx-templategroup>` is an external file referenced by maps:
+   :ref:`template group <tmx-templategroup>` is an external file referenced by maps:

    .. code:: xml

       <templategroup firsttid="1" source="platforms.ttx"/>

--  An object can be a template instnace, by refereing to a template by a template id (:ref:`tid <tmx-object>`):
+-  An object can be a template instance, by referring to a template by a template id (the :ref:`tid attribute <tmx-object>`):

    .. code:: xml